 Because of Ike Turner's excessive drug abuse and strengthened by her new found Buddhist faith, Tina walks out on lke on July 2, 1976.
-She has four children to support, and after depending for a time on food stamps, she recruits a band and plays cabaret gigs.
-Ike struggled to find success as a solo artist an replaced Tina with Holly Maxwell.
+She has four children to support and after depending for a time on food stamps, she recruits a band and plays cabaret gigs.
+Ike struggled to find success as a solo artist and replaced Tina with Holly Maxwell.

 Ike’s Bolic Sound studio burned down in a fire in January 1981.
 Tina's career prospects brighten again as she supports The Rolling Stones on tour.
 In December, she also supports Rod Stewart at a Los Angeles Forum concert, broadcast live by satellite around the world.